 With the correct technique, you could manipulate colored pencils to achieve any level of dramatic effect.

 I have reveled 10 Colored Pencil Techniques for Artist

 Venturing into the art of colored pencil drawing can be a daunting task, especially colored pencil drawing for beginners.
-It is essential to understand the techniques of using colored pencil.
+It is essential to understand the techniques of using colored pencils.
 This will give you the chance to explore and choose the technique you favor best.

-This is one of the most popular colored pencil drawing technique.
+This is one of the most popular colored pencil drawing techniques.
 Hatching is a colored pencil drawing tip that is useful in all facets of drawing.
 Hatching is quite easy, all that is required is to make parallel lines on your paper.

 like hatching, all that is required is to make parallel lines, however, the twist to draw parallel lines in different directions.
 This technique involves various parallel lines and adding another series of parallel lines on top of the set of parallel lines.